Elvis Andrus Player Props: White Sox vs. Rangers

-After batting .235 with two doubles and three walks in his past 10 games, Elvis Andrus and the Chicago White Sox face the Texas Rangers (who will start Nathan Eovaldi) at 8:10 PM ET on Tuesday.
+Elvis Andrus -- with a slugging percentage of .429 in his past 10 games, including three extra-base hits -- will be in action for the Chicago White Sox against the Texas Rangers, with Martin Perez on the hill, on June 21 at 8:10 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Rangers.
+He racked up three RBI (going 2-for-4 with a home run) in his last game against the Rangers.

 Elvis Andrus Game Info & Props vs. the Rangers